John Gauch John Gauch

 DailyBot Slack stand-ups

 Deel Global payroll and compliance.
-Deel is an EOR
+Deel is an EOR that recently purchased a PEO

 DocSend Document sharing and tracking (for a fundraising, DocSend + Dropbox or Google Drive + Google Sheets for tracking)